mozillascience/fellows-class-2016/danielle/OpenAdvice_Project_Brief.md

 How does your project address the problem?
 (2-5 sentences)

 - What is the impact or change you hope to make?

+> We have created an open site that engages early career researchers who are interested in open science to post their questions and tell their stores, while also engaging experts in how to work openly to consider real world situations.

 Who is the "audience"?